Monthon-Paul/StockMarketSim/README.md

 # Stock Market Simulator
 Authors: Monthon Paul

-Current Version: 1.0
+Current Version: Working Progress

-Last Updated: 03/12/2023
+Last Updated: 03/24/2023

 # Purpose:

-This Applicaiton is to replicate the Stock Market Simulator Application, it's to have the basis idea of how the Stock Market works.
+This Applicaiton is to replicate the Stock Market Simulator, it's to have the basis idea of how the Stock Market works.
 For the program I am grabing all the Stock Data from Alpha Vantage API.
 The intend is it to be a small application where the User can Buy/Sell stocks to make a profit.
 The User can save their process into a ".stk" in JSON format, example being "stock.stk"